Evernight/beancount-plugin-tax-uk/README.md

 ### Optional plugin configuration

 Plugin is designed to work out of the box without additional configuration when you add the corresponding tags to your transactions.
-However you may want to adjust its behaviour to adapt it for your Beancount ledger structure and naming conventions.
+However you may want to adjust its behaviour to adapt it to your Beancount ledger structure and naming conventions.

 ```beancount
 ; Map account name to a descriptive shortname of a platform and default asset type